RENCI/ctmd-dashboard/README.md

 ##### OK, Let's Go

-Build and start all three services using the production Docker Compose file, `docker-compose.prod.yml`.
-In production, we almost always need to rebuild the images when we start the services and ru them in detached mode.
+Build and start all three services using the production Docker Compose file, `docker-compose.prod.yml`, which is specified by the `-f` flag.
+In production, we commonly need to rebuild the images when we start the services and ru them in detached mode.

 ```bash
 $ docker-compose -f docker-compose.prod.yml up --build -d